1. How often should my clock be oiled?

 20. Clocks that are hundreds of years old and still running have not been running continuously for hundreds of years:

-they have been repaired a dozen times (or more) during their 200-year or 300-year lifetimes.
+They have been repaired a dozen times (or more) during their 200-year or 300-year lifetimes.
 Those clocks needed their first repair at some point, just like your clock may need right now…and as the decades added up, those old clocks needed repairs over and over again.
+During 2021.
+Big Ben has been stopped for major repairs.
+It will take 15-20 months to complete.

 21. I can’t believe that grandfather clocks only last 15-20 years before needing repairs.